-Modern garage doors offer much better insulating features than their predecessors.
-This helps improve energy efficiency, makes the doors stronger and less likely to dent, and provides sound insulation as well.
+Modern garage doors offer much better insulating features than older door models.
+This helps improve energy efficiency, makes the doors stronger and less likely to dent, and provides sound insulation benefits as well.

 Any upgrades you make to your garage to help with energy efficiency during the winter will also deliver benefits throughout the rest of the year, including a lower hydro bill.